jogetoss/sp-saml-directory-manager/README.md

 SAML is an XML-based, open-standard data format for exchanging authentication and authorization data between parties, in particular, between an identity provider and a service provider.
 Supported by many vendors and services, it is a popular method for single sign-on (SSO) between systems.

-This plugin provides Service Provider initiated SSO.
+This plugin provides **Service Provider initiated SSO.**

+To setup and configure this plugin, please see the documentation at https://github.com/jogetoss/sp-saml-directory-manager

 Note: When building the plugin, if you encounter the error below: